GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/intro.md

 ## Basic Authentication

-By default, usernames and passwords are stored and authenticated against the local Gluu LDAP.
+Gluu will default to Basic Authentcation, which is usernames and passwords that are stored and authenticated against the local Gluu LDAP.
 If [LDAP synchronization](../user-management/ldap-sync.md) has been configured, an existing backend LDAP server can be used for authentication.

 Learn how to [configure basic authentication](./basic.md).